-If you would like to review the RIS Media’s article and also Remodeling magazine’s 2018 report, see links below:
+If you would like to review Remodeling magazine’s report, see below:

 - Cost vs. Value Report You can select the year you would like to review.
 And to get the DC report, click on South Atlantic and then Washington, District of Columbia.